FOREX-Dollar gains after US consumer prices rise more than expected

-NEW YORK/LONDON, Oct 12 (Reuters) - The dollar strengthened on Thursday after U.S. consumer prices rose more than expected in September on a still elevated cost of rent that bolstered the prospect of the Federal Reserve keeping interest rates high for some time.
+NEW YORK, Oct 12 (Reuters) - The dollar rose sharply on Thursday after U.S. consumer prices rose more than expected in September, lifted by an elevated cost of rent that raised the prospect of the Federal Reserve keeping interest rates high for some time.

-The Labor Department's report on Thursday showed the annual increase in consumer prices last month, excluding the volatile food and energy components, was the smallest in two years.
+The Labor Department's report on Thursday showed the annual increase in consumer prices last month, excluding the volatile food and energy components, was the smallest in two years, but the surprise surge in rental costs rippled across markets.

+While many shrugged off the move higher in rental costs, others concluded the Fed's mission to lower inflation to it's 2% target isn't quite there.

+"It just drives home the recent narrative that interest rates are likely to stay fairly high for a long period of time until the Fed can really break the back of inflation," said Douglas Porter, chief economist at BMO Capital Markets in Oakville, Canada.

+While a close call, the Fed is on course to hike rates one more time, most likely in December, said Bipan Rai, North America head of FX strategy at CIBC Capital Markets in Toronto.

+The euro EUR= declined 0.85% to $1.0527, while the yen slid closer to breaching the 150 mark, seen as a level Japanese officials may intervene to halt the currency from weakening further.
+It was last down 0.43% at 149.81 per dollar.

-But owners' equivalent rent, a measure of the amount homeowners would pay to rent or would earn from renting their property, shot up 0.6% compared to non-official sources showing a decline in rental prices.
+Owners' equivalent rent, a measure of the amount homeowners would pay to rent or would earn from renting their property, rose even though non-official sources show a decline in rental prices.

-"People who know about this divergence don't worry too much about this number," said Thierry Wizman, Macquarie’s global FX and interest rates strategist in New York.

 "Even though September was a blip, I don't think that it negates the overall picture of the declining inflation.
 I don't think that this is going to cause (the Fed) to hike," Wizman said.
 "The only thing that the market is missing is that somehow it thinks that the Fed is going to drop high for long."